-Here’s a list to get started:
+Here’s a list to get started

 1) User Experience & Design

-What value your application creates when user spends their precious time over it defines the customer experience.
+What value your application creates when a user spends their precious time over it defines the customer experience.
 Analyzing at which page user spends most of the time and what features do they like, you can design your app accordingly.

 2) Know About Their Language

 Language is the most important barrier that may take away your target audience, if not considered.
-Although English is widely spoken language, but there are some locations where people have feeble understanding of it.
+Although English is widely spoken language, yet there are some locations where people have feeble understanding of it.

 In such scenarios, it’s better to hit your app with multilingual support and extend your app reachability.

 Relying on browser to translate your website is not a good decision, as sometimes, during translation, important things may miss which is a quite a risk.
-Therefore, manually supporting various languages is best choice.
+Therefore, manually supporting various languages is the best choice.